globaleaks/whistleblowing-software/documentation/security/ThreatModel.rst

 Browser History and Cache
 -------------------------
-GlobaLeaks tries to avoid, by using properly crafted HTTP headers and other tricks, leaking information into any user’s browser history or cache.
+GlobaLeaks tries to avoid, by using properly crafted HTTP headers and other techniques, leaking information into any user's browser history or cache.
 This privacy feature cannot guarantee the safety of the user against a forensics analysis of their browser cache and/or history, but it is provided as an additional safety measure.

 Metadata
 --------
 Every file can contain metadata related to the author or the whistleblower.
-The cleanup of metadata of submitted files is a particular topic that attempts to protect an “unaware” whistleblower from leaking information in a document that may put their anonymity at risk.
-In the context of GlobaLeaks, by default no automatic metadata cleanup is implemented because metadata is considered fundamental in the evidence preservation.
-For that reason metadata cleanup is an optional operation that coulld be suggested to Whistleblowers or operated by Recipients when sharing the document with other persons.
-A valuable software resource for this aim is the `Metadata Anonymization Toolkit <https://0xacab.org/jvoisin/mat2>`_
+The cleanup of metadata of submitted files is a particular topic that attempts to protect an “unaware” whistleblower from including information in a document that may put their anonymity at risk.
+In the context of GlobaLeaks, by default no automatic metadata cleanup is implemented because metadata is considered fundamental part of the original evidence that shall be preserved and not invalidated.
+For this reason metadata cleanup is an optional operation that could be suggested to Whistleblowers or operated by Recipients when sharing the document with other persons.
+When sharing files to external third parties Recipients are invited to print the document and provide a hard copy.
+This process is helpful to ensure that recipients only share what they see without risking to share sensitive information contained in the metadata of the files of which they may not be aware of.
+To get to know more about metadata and the best practices on redacting metadata from digital files we recommend reading the article `Everything you wanted to know about media metadata, but were afraid to ask <https://freedom.press/training/everything-you-wanted-know-about-media-metadata-were-afraid-ask/>`_ by Harlo Holmes.
+A valuable tool supporting these advanced procedures is the `Metadata Anonymization Toolkit <https://0xacab.org/jvoisin/mat2>`_

 Malware and Trojans
 -------------------